writethedocs/www/docs/conf/portland/2023/news/welcome-get-ready.rst

 * **Read the Visiting Portland information**.
 Our `Visiting {{city}} <https://www.writethedocs.org/conf/{{shortcode}}/{{year}}/visiting/>`__ page contains all the information you need for finding food, transit, and other things to do while you're in town.
 * **Review the schedule.** The `Schedule page <https://www.writethedocs.org/conf/portland/{{year}}/schedule/>`_ has the latest and most complete information about the presentations.
 This is where we will also update any changes/cancellations if they occur.
 * **Review the Code of Conduct.** We have a wonderful community full of diverse and amazing people.
 We expect everyone to behave in a respectful manner at all conference events and online channels.
 Our `Code of Conduct <https://www.writethedocs.org/code-of-conduct/>`_ has the full information.
+* **Review our Health & Safety policy**.
+Please read over our `Health and Safety policy <https://www.writethedocs.org/conf/portland/2023/health/>`__, so you understand the measures we're taking to keep our attendees safe.
+If you're attending the conference, please also upload your vaccination card to your tickets (see the email you received via our registration provider, Tito, for instructions).

 Get involved at the conference
 ------------------------------